GeorgeT59/Text-Replacer/README.md

 The "Double Quote Replacer" button takes double quotes that aren't normal (in unicode) and replaces them with double quotes that are actually usable in programming.
 [So if there's no odd double quotes; then it will APPEAR to do nothing; you need different double quotes for it to work.]
 You can view the screenshot from the program for more details.

-**Keep in mind that I created this for work to streamline a process, so it's not perfect, but gets the job done.**
+**Keep in mind that I created this for work to streamline a process, so I didn't test every scenario outside of its intented purpose.**
 -----------------------
 The "Quotes to Line Breaker" button takes the words in each line break and adds double quotes to them.